How poor regions lose out because of U.S. census undercounts

 The Census Bureau and the White House declined to comment for this story.

-The Bureau is nearing the end of the 2020 edition of the decennial count, which will guide the allocation of $1.5 trillion a year in federal aid.
+The census guides the allocation of $1.5 trillion a year in federal aid.
 The census is also a linchpin of American democracy because the population counts are used to determine the number of Congressional representatives assigned to a state and to draw maps of electoral districts.

 Some of the hardest-to-count regions in the last census might be even harder to survey this year as the country reels from the coronavirus pandemic, according to a Reuters analysis of Census data.
 They include border areas in Texas, the lowlands of Mississippi and the northern plains of New Mexico.